MEX is the main airport; protect buffer time because city traffic can be unpredictable.

 · AI-assisted planning intelligence

-Plan a smarter, safer and more local trip to Mexico City — with practical pressure signals around traffic, altitude, neighbourhood choices, culture depth.
+Plan a smarter, safer and more local trip to Mexico City — with practical pressure around altitude, airport taxi choices, Roma/Condesa/Polanco vs high-friction districts, Metro/Metrobús timing, food markets and realistic day trips.

 Current planning lens